windmill-labs/windmilldocs/docs/flows/13_flow_branches.md

 ## Branch one

 A branch one is a special type of step that allows you to execute a branch if a condition is true.
 If the condition is false, the default branch will be executed.
+If several branches are true, the first one will execute.
 Each branch is a flow.

 Clicking on one branch will open the branch editor.
 You can configure the:

+- **Summary**: gives a name to the branch, useful when several branches.
+By default Branch 1, 2, 3...
 - **Predicate expression**: the expression that will be evaluated to determine if the branch should be executed.
+It can be simple `true`/`false` but also comparison operators (`results.c.command === 'email'`, `flow_input.number >= 2` etc.)

 ![Branch one step](../assets/flows/flow_branch_one.png)